Bnorval/SQL_Project_Data_Job_Analysis/README.md

 # Introduction
 The goal of this project is to understand the Data Analyst job market.
 Specifically, looking at what are the top-paying jobs, in-demand skills, and where high demand meets high salary.
 In addition, I focused mostly on remote roles as that is the sector I am invested in.

 Interested in the queries themselves?
-You can find them here: [SQL Qeueries Project Folder](https://github.com/Bnorval/SQL_Project_Data_Job_Analysis/tree/main/project_sql/SQL_Queries)
+You can find them here: [SQL Queries Project Folder](https://github.com/Bnorval/SQL_Project_Data_Job_Analysis/tree/main/project_sql/SQL_Queries)
 # Background
 With a strong desire to learn more about the data analyst industry and job market, this project was made to streamline what skills are valuable.
 This is broken down into top-paid skills, in-demand skills, and both if applicable.
 This allows me and other users to streamline the learning process and narrow the scope for advancing in their career.